 Dinali Fernando, MD, MPH is the Medical Director of the Libertas Center.
 She is a Board Certified Attending Emergency Medicine Physician in the Emergency Medicine Department at Elmhurst Hospital, and an Associate Professor at the Mount Sinai School of Medicine.
 Her public health training focused on immigrant and refugee health.
 She has received intensive training in trauma care, psychiatric disorders including depression, anxiety and somatization, gynecological trauma and obstetrical emergencies.

-Elizabeth McInnes, LMSW is the Libertas Center’s Clinical Case Manager.
+Elizabeth McInnes, LCSW is the Libertas Center’s Associate Clinical Director.
 She received her MSW from Hunter College School of Social Work, City University of New York, in 2010 where she specialized in Community Organizing.
 During graduate school, Ms. McInnes worked with the CUNY Law School Immigrant and Refugee Rights Clinic and a shelter organizing project.
 She has interned at Amnesty International, and studied, worked and traveled in Central America and Thailand.
 Ms. McInnes is passionate about human rights work and facilitating accessible medical and mental health treatment for communities in need.

 Walter Fendrich, LCSW-R is a part-time therapist at the Libertas Center.
 Mr. Fendrich received his MSW from Hunter College School of Social Work, City University of New York in 1997.
 Through his professional work with the culturally diverse populations at the American Red Cross, Safe Horizon, and the EHC Department of Obstetrics and Gynecology, Mr. Fendrich has extensive experience working with immigrants and refugees, providing culturally sensitive counseling for a variety of trauma related mental health issues.